Please enable JavaScript to view the comments powered by Disqus.

 Temporary Foreign Worker Program (TFWP)

-Updated: September 22nd, 2022
+Updated: March 22nd, 2024

 Canada has skills, and labour shortages in many industries across the country due to an aging population.
 The current worker-to-retiree ratio is 4 to 1.
 The solution?
 Temporary foreign workers help Canadian employers to meet labour needs when qualified Canadians or permanent residents aren’t available.
 Even more importantly, temporary workers support the success and growth of many industries, such as agriculture, healthcare, and technology.
 This is exactly why the Temporary Foreign Worker Program was formed.

-What is the Temporary Foreign Worker Program (TFWP) ?
+What is the Temporary Foreign Worker Program (TFWP)?

 Planning to recruit from abroad?
 Want to work in Canada?
 The Temporary Foreign Worker Program (TFWP) is designed for Canadian employers to hire foreign workers within a wide range of job positions.
 The most important part of the TFWP hiring process is applying for a Labour Market Impact Assessment (LMIA).
 An LMIA proves that no Canadian or permanent resident was available to fill the job position.
 The temporary worker you wish to hire must submit a copy of the LMIA or the LMIA number along with their work permit application.